hantsy/symfony-rest-sample/docs/api/postctl.md

 * `DELETE /posts/{id}` Delete a single post by ID, return status 204.
 If the post was  not found, return status 404 instead.
 * ...

+Similar to most of MVC patterns,  there is a `Controller`  for handling incoming requests.

+## Creating PostController

-Run the following command to create a Controller skeleton.
-Follow the interactive guide to create a controller named `PostController`.
+To create a `Controller` skeleton, run the following command and follow the interactive guide to create a controller named `PostController`.

 ```bash
 # php bin/console make:constroller